aalghooneh/Autonomous_Mobile_Robotics_Student/README.md

 Note that when playing the bag file, it will play only for the duration for which you recorded it.
 If you want it to loop, you can add the option ```--loop``` to the bag play command.

 *NOTE* do not save all the topics in your bag file, as it would be extremely large, select the ones that you actually need.

+**IMPORTANT!!
+Before you leave, DELETE all of your codes, files, etc.**

 ## Conclusions - Written report (25 marks)
 You can do this part in the lab (time allowing) or at home.
 Make sure you have the proper data saved.